nrwl/nx/docs/shared/recipes/add-stack/add-express.md

-# Add a New Lit Project
+# Add a New Express Project

 **Supported Features**

-Because we are using an Nx plugin for Lit, there are few items we'll have to configure manually.
-We'll have to configure our own build system.
-There are no pre-created Lit-specific code generators.
-And we'll have to take care of updating any framework dependencies as needed.
+Because we are using an Nx plugin for Express, all the features of Nx are available.

 {% pill url="/core-features/run-tasks" %}✅ Run Tasks{% /pill %}
 {% pill url="/core-features/cache-task-results" %}✅ Cache Task Results{% /pill %}